AACT Member-Only Content

 - See the difference between metals, nonmetals, and metalloids firsthand.

 - Element samples: silicon, magnesium, aluminum, sulfur, calcium, carbon

 - Well plate

-- Small samples of lithium, sodium, and potassium (these metals shouldn’t be mixed, and when adding them to water, add them to separate beakers)
+- Small (approximately pea-sized or smaller) samples of lithium and sodium (these metals shouldn’t be mixed, and when adding them to water, add them to separate beakers)

 - Always wear safety goggles when handling chemicals in the lab.

 - Students should wash their hands thoroughly before leaving the lab.

 - When students complete the lab, instruct them how to clean up their materials and dispose of any chemicals.